 As in all relationship argument will come- we all can say the wrong thing and we all can cause and reaction and react.
 We are only two clumbsy souls trying our best to balance our way in this world and among the people we care about.
 Be honest about actions or jokes you find hurtful.
 Do not sugar coat it to make someone else momentarily happy (goes for both parts in the relation) do not leave space for tension to build up.
 Communicate.

-To read a poem of mine about beeing an highly sensitive state;
+To read a poem of mine about how my sensitive mind and body flares up sometimes, you can read

 Dear Anxiety